 Expert Proficient Intermediate Beginner Research to Build and Present Knowledge Recalls relevant information from experience; summarizes information in finished work; draws evidence from informational texts to support analysis, reflection, and research.
 Recalls relevant information from experience; draws evidence from informational texts to support analysis, reflection, and research.
 Recalls information from experience; draws evidence from informational texts to support analysis, reflection, and research.
 Recalls information from experience.
 Effective Demonstration of Comprehension and Collaboration Clearly articulates ideas in collaborative discussion while following agreed upon class rules for discussion.
 Extremely prepared drawing from experiences.
 Asks clarifying questions to ensure full understanding of content.
 Articulates own ideas related to the discussion and connects others ideas to own.
 Articulates ideas in collaborative discussion while following agreed upon class rules for discussion.
 Prepared for discussion by drawing from experiences.
 Asks questions.
 Articulates own ideas related to the discussion.
 Interested in collaborative discussion.
 Asks questions.
 Articulates own ideas related to the discussion.
 Interested in collaboration with peers.
-Text Types and Purpose other examples related to the tonic, I links Introduces topic, provides a general observation; Develops the topic with details, or other examples related to the topic; Links ideas using words or phrases; Uses domain-specific vocabulary to explain the topic; May or may not provide a concluding statement.
+Text Types and Purpose Introduces topic clearly, provides a general observation and focus, and groups related information logically; Develops the topic with facts, definitions, concrete details, or other examples related to the topic; Links ideas using words, phrases, and clauses; Use domain-specific vocabulary to explain the topic; Provides a concluding statement related to the explanation.
+Introduces topic clearly, provides a general observation, or groups related information logically; Develops the topic with concrete details, or other examples related to the topic; Links ideas using words or phrases; Uses domain-specific vocabulary to explain the topic; Provides a concluding statement related to the explanation.
+Introduces topic, provides a general observation; Develops the topic with details, or other examples related to the topic; Links ideas using words or phrases; Uses domain-specific vocabulary to explain the topic; May or may not provide a concluding statement.
 Introduces topic; Develops the topic with details, or other examples, potentially unrelated; Uses specific vocabulary to explain the topic; May or may not provide a concluding statement.
-Key Ideas and Details Uses information from text to support ideas.
+Key Ideas and Details Uses specific evidence from text to support ideas.
+Develops an accurate and in depth summary, extending prior understanding and opinions.
+Uses specific evidence from text to support ideas.
+Develops an in depth summary, extending prior understanding and opinions.
+Uses information from text to support ideas.
 Develops a summary, extending prior understanding and opinions.
 Supports ideas with details, relying on prior understanding and opinions.
 Craft and Structure Develops strong, accurate vocabulary through mission planning.
 Develops strong, vocabulary through mission planning.
 Develops vocabulary through mission planning.
 Vocabulary is rudimentary and based on prior understanding.